PaytmLabs/nerve/README.md

 `systemctl status nerve`

 In your browser, navigate to http://ip.add.re.ss:8080 and use the credentials printed in your terminal.

+# Usage
+To learn about NERVE (GUI, API, etc.) we advise you to check out the documentation available to you via the platform.
+Once you deploy it, authenticate and ont he left sidebar you will find a documentation link for API and GUI usage.

 # License
 It is distributed under the MIT License.
 See LICENSE for more information.